Exploiting Machine Unlearning for Backdoor Attacks in Deep Learning System

 The parameter mask is a boolean matrix that has the same dimension with input.
 Value 0 and 1 indicate that the corresponding pixel values are from the original image and the trigger, respectively. $\alpha$ is a hyper-parameter to control the degree of trigger injected into the original image.
 It is worth noting that if $\alpha$ is small, the trigger in the poison inputs is imperceptible to humans, however more instances are needed to inject the backdoor into the model.
 In this work, we consider a pattern of white square in the bottom right corner of the image.
 Most images in the experimental dataset are background information at this location, thus false positives can be minimized~\cite{badnets,trojaning}.

 \textbf{Mitigation Data.} We construct the mitigation data by following Equation~\ref{eq:aia}, but with a larger value of $\alpha$.
 When the trigger in the mitigation data has a more significant impact on the model, i.e., a larger $\alpha$, it is more effective in reducing the success rate of backdoor attacks.
-Note that the mitigation data has the same label as the original seed $x$.
+It is worth noting that the mitigation data has the same label as the original seed $x$.